-Maui is a paradise for tourists who flock to its white sand beaches, frolic in the ocean waters and hike the island’s beautiful mountain trails.
-But for native Hawaiians, there is another side to Maui that tourists don’t see.
-There, many Hawaiians struggle with unstable, low-wage jobs, grinding poverty and homelessness.
-With the collapse of the islands’ tourist industry during the pandemic and the earlier shutdown of Maui’s last sugar plantation, more have joined the unhoused Hawaiians, including families with children, who are living in cars and encampments along the coasts.
+Maui is famed for its white sand beaches and beautiful ocean, mountain trails and waterfalls.
+But for people who live on the island, there is another side to Maui that visitors don’t often see.
+Many struggle with unstable, low-wage jobs, grinding poverty and homelessness.
+With pandemic woes, tourism driving up rents while vacation rentals shrink the supply of available housing, and the earlier shutdown of Maui’s last sugar plantation, more have joined the unhoused residents, including families with children, who are living in cars and encampments along the coasts.

 Find this useful or interesting?
 We’re constantly sharing stuff like this.
 Sign up to receive our newsletter to stay in the loop.